dilushisewwandi/Testinova/README.md

 - End‑to‑end: create a user, submit requirement, receive generated tests, and confirm history records.
 - Error handling: AI service timeouts, backend DB connection failures, invalid inputs.

-What to add to make this project stronger for a QA internship:
+What to add to make this project stronger for QA:
 - Add automated test suites with badges (API unit tests, E2E tests) and CI (GitHub Actions).
 - Add a `tests/` folder with example test flows and a small `README_TESTING.md` showing how to run them locally.
 - Provide a mock OpenAI server or recorded responses so CI does not depend on external API calls.